ddcroft73/go-project-api/readme.md

 ## Auth micro service in GO

 This is the Auth API for a Backend written in Go.
 This project is going to be a Personal inventory organizer.
 It will consist of micro services all written in Go.
+So far the code is mostlu boilerplate.
+You can add a user and hash their password.
+That's about it.
+Still have to build out all the routes.

 ## Tech Stack: